-• In all categories of intellectual property rights (IPR), U.S. companies will be treated at least as well as Peruvian companies, and the agreement makes a number of important improvements to IPR protections.
+In all categories of intellectual property rights (IPR), U.S. companies will be treated no less favorably than Colombian companies, and the agreement makes a number of important improvements to IPR protections.

 State-of-the-Art Protection for U.S. Trademarks